 Who's Warren Byrd?

-"Warren Byrd, native of Hartford, Ct. and resident of Amsterdam, NL is a pianist/vocalist/composer whose music could be called indescribable, except for the fact that, 'He sounds like a lot of jazz pianists we've all dug'...Well, surely some cliches describe him well enough: 'Drawing on his roots to build new sounds', 'Original in ways that relate in ways to how everyone relates', 'Moving "outward" toward the "Core"', Blah, blah, etc. The truth of the matter is in the pudding: As an American with a heritage rooted in the fertile soil of Black creativity, he explores the universal ideals that connect us all seeking unity in music...he just so happens to really dig Jazz as his main musical springboard."--Warren Byrd
+"Warren Byrd, native of Hartford, Ct. is a pianist/vocalist/composer whose music could be called indescribable, except for the fact that, 'He sounds like a lot of jazz pianists we've all dug'...Well, surely some cliches describe him well enough: 'Drawing on his roots to build new sounds', 'Original in ways that relate in ways to how everyone relates', 'Moving "outward" toward the "Core"', Blah, blah, etc. The truth of the matter is in the pudding: As an American with a heritage rooted in the fertile soil of Black creativity, he explores the universal ideals that connect us all seeking unity in music...he just so happens to really dig Jazz as his main musical springboard."--Warren Byrd

 The youngest of 16, he was encouraged to sing in the church choir from age 4 and embrace big band jazz as well.
 This grew into a passion for bebop jazz, especially the music of Charlie Parker, Oscar Peterson.
 He began noodling on piano at age 9 and composing music at about age 11.
 Though he studied Piano and Music Theory from that age, most notably with his church music director Thomassina Neely and his South Catholic High School music teacher R. Leslie Childs, he was primarily self-taught.
 His pursuit of theatre amassed him extensive performing credits throughout his teen years.
 By high school graduation in 1983, he’d earn a full scholarship for Classical Voice at Hartt College of Music.
 He would soon abandon this to pursue his first love: jazz.